Financial Literacy for Parents & Young Adults

 "*" indicates required fields

 By submitting your contact information, you are providing your signature and agreeing to our Terms of Use and our Privacy Policy.
-You are also signing express consent to having Mutual of Omaha Mortgage, Inc., contact you about your inquiry via text message, email address, or phone (even if it is a cellular phone number or other paid service for which the called or messages person(s) could be charged for such call or text) to the residential or cellular telephone number or email you have provided.
-This contact may include automatically dialed calls and texts or an artificial or prerecorded voice or message and can be made for advertising purposes.
+You are also signing express consent to having Mutual of Omaha Mortgage, Inc., or representatives from our family of companies, contact you about your inquiry via text message, email address, or phone (even if it is a cellular phone number or other paid service for which the called or messages person(s) could be charged for such call or text) to the residential or cellular telephone number or email you have provided.
+This contact may include automatic telephone dialing system or an artificial or prerecorded voice or message.
 Message frequency varies and data rates may apply.
 You expressly consent to Mutual of Omaha Mortgage to contact you via any means made to any telephone number you provide, even if your telephone number is currently listed on any do not contact email list, internal, corporate, state or national Do Not Call Registry list.
 Consent is not required as a condition of utilizing Mutual of Omaha Mortgage’s services.
-You can opt out of text communications at any time by replying “STOP” to any message or get assistance by replying “HELP”.
-You may opt out of receiving calls at any time by making a Do Not Call request.
-Email can be opted out by utilizing the ‘Unsubscribe Link’ or requesting to ‘Opt-Out’.
+You may opt out of receiving calls or other electronic communications at any time by making a Do Not Call Request.

 This isn’t just for students—parents will walk away with tips and tools to support their kids, avoid common pitfalls, and better prepare their family for financial success.